The Image Lazy Loader Drupal module for speeding up your website

 There can be some issues with lazyloading custom-rendered images, but Drudesk will help you with them.

-Too lazy to deal with the Lazyloader module? ;) Save your energy by contacting Drudesk!
+Too lazy to deal with the Lazyloader module? ;) Save your energy by contacting Drudesk web support team!
 Jokes aside, if you need a hand with this or any other website optimization issue, our team is here for you!